SERVICED OFFICES GUIDE

 With more and more companies tapping into the possibilities serviced offices present to them, we’ve put together a guide to everything you need to know.

 A serviced office is essentially a functional workspace that is actively set-up and ready for you to move in and get to work right away.
 Rather than having to pay to fit-out the interior, all of the operational basics a business needs are already in place.

 There are usually two ways a company will be charged for using a serviced office.
 It will either be based on a flat fee for the space they are using or calculated on a per-desk/workstation basis each month.
 Costs are dependent on the size of your business, how long you want to rent and if you have any plans to expand in the short-to-medium term.

 WHY RENT A SERVICED OFFICE?

-There a number of benefits that come with renting a serviced office.
+There are a number of benefits that come with renting a serviced office space in London or across the UK.
 The main advantages your business will be able to enjoy include:

 - Fast set-up

 You can move in and be operational in a very short space of time.
 Once the contract is signed, you’ll have access to basic furniture, broadband and phone lines, meaning you can move in and get to work straight away if needed.